-The studies that applying topic models to improve the retrieval results can be classified into two ways.
-The first is to obtain the query and document representations in the topic space, and then calculate the relevance scores based on the topic representations.
+Studies that apply topic models to improve retrieval results can be classified in two ways.
+The first is to obtain query and document representations in the topic space, and then calculate relevance scores based on topic representations.
 For example, the LSI learns a linear projection that casts the sparse bag-of-words text vector into a dense vector in latent topic space, then the relevance score between a query and a document is the cosine similarity of their corresponding dense vectors.
-In LDA-based retrieval model~\cite{wei2006lda}, the queries and documents are represented by their latent topic distributions.
+In the LDA-based retrieval model~\cite{wei2006lda}, queries and documents are represented by their latent topic distributions.
 The relevance score of each query-document pair is computed by the Kullback-Leibler divergence as follows: